kevi793/FileStorageAndProcessing/README.md

 # FileStorageAndProcessing
 A library that helps with:
-* Accepting events and storing it reliably (flushing into file on disk)
+* Accepting events from the user and storing it reliably (flushing into file on disk).
-* Process the events (some business logic to perform on the event, given by the client)
+* Performing action on the events (action will be some task that needs to be performed on/using that event).
 * Purge the processed events.

 ## Usage: